endeavouros-team/endeavouros-DE-fixes/plasma/README.md

 https://github.com/endeavouros-team/PKGBUILDS/tree/master/endeavouros-skel-plasma-git

-for testing it forst only git package exists, later it will go into a default package for installs from ISO: https://github.com/endeavouros-team/PKGBUILDS/tree/master/endeavouros-skel-plasma (not ready)
+for testing it first only git package exists, later it will go into a default package for installs from ISO: https://github.com/endeavouros-team/PKGBUILDS/tree/master/endeavouros-skel-plasma (not ready)